 The Columbia campus provides administrative and classroom space for multiple Graduate programs.
-Loyola occupies thirty-three thousand square feet of this fifty-two thousand square foot facility.
+Loyola occupies a portion of this three-story facility.
 Police services are provided by the Howard County Police Department who are the first responders to 911 police emergency calls.
-Graduate students provide onsite security during key instructional periods on the campus and Public Safety dispatchers monitor the electronic door card-access and closed circuit television (CCTV) in the Public Safety dispatch center at the Evergreen Campus.
+Public Safety dispatchers monitor the electronic door card-access and closed circuit television (CCTV) in the Public Safety dispatch center at the Evergreen Campus.
 In cooperation with the Howard County Police Department, Loyola's Department of Public Safety conducts follow-up investigations of reported incidents.